 - A furnished studio apartment for one with amenities

 - Airfare Included!
-Most schools will pay for your one-way ticket to Korea.
+Most schools will buy or reimburse your one-way ticket to Korea

 - South Korean national medical insurance

 Meet your students

 With CIEE in South Korea, you have the opportunity to teach English in a society that's eager to learn the language.
 It’s a culture where academic achievement is highly valued, and you’re sure to encounter enthusiastic students!